Serena Williams: From mean streets to Grand Slam tennis queen

 "I am still just that girl with the racquet and a dream and I'm just playing for that," Williams said after a 2013 US Open title.

-She wound up living the dream as Serena has won seven Australian Open titles, three French Opens, seven Wimbledon crowns and six US Opens and stands one shy of matching the all-time record for Slam singles titles set by Margaret Court.
+She wound up living the dream as she won seven Australian Open titles, three French Opens, seven Wimbledon crowns and six US Opens to stand agonisngly just one shy of matching the all-time record for Slam singles titles set by Margaret Court.

-Serena won her first Grand Slam title at the 1999 US Open at age 17 and in 2017 captured her 23rd and most recent major title at the Australian Open while pregnant with daughter Alexis Olympia Ohanian.
+Serena won her first Grand Slam title at the 1999 US Open at age 17 and in 2017 captured her 23rd and most recent major title at the Australian Open while pregnant with Olympia.

-She gave birth to Olympia in September 2017 and spent six weeks bedridden after a pulmonary embolism, but battled back to make her return to competition five months later in Fed Cup doubles alongside Venus.
+She gave birth to her daughter in September 2017 and spent six weeks bedridden after a pulmonary embolism, but battled back to make her return to competition five months later in Fed Cup doubles alongside Venus.

 She had a chance to complete a calendar-year Grand Slam in 2015 but was upset by Italy's Roberta Vinci in the US Open semi-finals.